“In order to be able to be an irreproachable member of the herd, one must, above all, be a sheep.” Albert Einstein

 “Path: where nothing grows.”

-Unfortunately, every scientist, entrepreneur, artist or true leader has to think for himself, however difficult it may be.
+Unfortunately, every scientist, entrepreneur, artist or true leader has to think for oneself, however difficult it may be.
 One must look at the current problems and flaws of society, and look for a brave new approach to solve them, before finding a new way.
 As Boris Pasternak writes in Doctor Zhivago,

 “Gregariousness is always the refuge of mediocrities, whether they swear by Kant or Marx.
 Only individuals seek the truth.”